Fractalemma/FullJenkinsPipeline/README.md

 - AWS Account with appropriate permissions
 - Terraform >= 1.0
+- SSH key pair for Jenkins agent connection
-- Jenkins with NodeJS plugin
+- Jenkins with NodeJS and GitHub plugins
-- Node.js 22.2.0+ (managed by Jenkins)
+- Node.js 22.2.0 (managed by Jenkins)
 - GitHub repository (public or private with credentials)

 ## Configuration